janaagaard75/expo-and-typescript/README.md

 ## Warnings When Installing Packages

-There are a surprising amount of of warnings when building and running the app, because of peer dependencies not being correct.
+There are a surprising amount of of warnings when building the app, because of peer dependencies not being correct.
 My guess is that the Expo team has a tough time getting all the added React Native libraries to play well together, and this app seems to run fine, so I believe it's safe to ignore the warnings.

 ## Running the App